edgex-org/edgex-gitbook/api/sign.md

 ## How To GET Your L2 Private Key

 To generate l2Signature, you first need to obtain your L2 private key.
-This private key is the foundation for generating all Layer 2 operation signatures.
+This key is used to generate signatures that authorize various actions on the platform.

 <figure><img src="../../.gitbook/assets/20250102-134437.png" alt=""><figcaption><p><strong>How To GET Your L2 Private Key</strong></p></figcaption></figure>